Sustanon can be injected once every 5-7 days and will ensure steady blood levels.

 It should be given at least every 7 days to ensure normal, steady blood levels.
 Injecting with longer intervals can lead to peaks and troughs, with a return of symptoms and increased risk of oestrogen issues.

 Good sterile injection practices must be maintained to reduce risk of infection.
 This includes washing your hands before handling the medication and injecting.
+See how to inject safely here.

 New, sterile syringes and needles should always be used for each injection.
 Good technique should be used for the injection with care taken to avoid hitting any major arteries, veins and nerves.